GraphMix: Improved Training of GNNs for Semi-Supervised Learning: Appendix

 \subsection{Results with fewer labeled samples}

 We further evaluate the effectiveness of \graphmix in the learning regimes where fewer labeled samples exist.
 For each class, we randomly sampled $K\in \{5, 10\}$ samples for training and the same number of samples for the validation.
 We used all the remaining labeled samples as the test set.
 We repeated this process for $10$ times.
-The results in Table \ref{tab::results_less_labeled} show that \graphmix achieves even better improvements when the labeled samples are fewer ( Refer to Table \ref{tab::results} for results with $20$ training samples per class).
+The results in Table \ref{tab::results_less_labeled} show that \graphmix achieves even better improvements when the labeled samples are fewer.